mccright/rand-notes/python-requests-ssl-issues.md

 from requests.packages.urllib3.exceptions import HTTPError as _HTTPError
 from requests.exceptions import ConnectionError, Timeout, SSLError

-from requests.packages.urllib3.exceptions import SNIMissingWarning from requests.packages.urllib3.exceptions import InsecureRequestWarning from requests.packages.urllib3.exceptions import InsecurePlatformWarning
+from requests.packages.urllib3.exceptions import SSLError from requests.packages.urllib3.exceptions import SNIMissingWarning from requests.packages.urllib3.exceptions import InsecureRequestWarning from requests.packages.urllib3.exceptions import InsecurePlatformWarning

+requests.packages.urllib3.disable_warnings(SSLError)
 requests.packages.urllib3.disable_warnings(SNIMissingWarning)
 requests.packages.urllib3.disable_warnings(InsecureRequestWarning)
 requests.packages.urllib3.disable_warnings(InsecurePlatformWarning)
+# NOTE:
+# Remember to put the ", verify=False" directive in all the
+# request.get(..., verify=False) requests
 ```

 If that does not do it, could it be that you have a proxy-related problem?
 Try explicitly setting your proxy.